 How Social Media Affects Mental Health And Causes Depression

 In this digital age, people depend more on social media than on any other form of communication.
-No matter what you do, it’s likely that social media is involved, and this is why it affects our life, behavior, relationships and mental health.
+No matter what you do, it’s likely that social media is involved, and this is why it affects our life, behavior, relationships, and mental health.

 In many cases, teens and adolescents suffer from anxiety, poor sleep, lower self-esteem, etc. and the list goes on…

 But the question is there a link between social media and mental health, still remains unanswered.
-The answer to this is complicated as there’s no data to support this hypothesis.
+The answer to this is complicated as there are no data to support this hypothesis.
 However, a recent study funded by the U.S. National Institutes of Health showed people who use social media are 2.7 times more likely to be depressed.